 Staff receive recognition values cards from others across the organisation when they have gone above and beyond, or to celebrate success.
-Recognition cards can be sent through the Appreciate, Celebrate, Circulate tile on Zest.
-Alternatively, a paper card can be sent to celebrate achievements.
-Contact the Wellbeing & Engagement Officer for more information.
+Paper recognition cards can be sent to celebrate achievements, or alternatively can be sent digitally, Viva insights on Microsoft teams.